• 4,000 firms

 20. Maintain employee satisfaction

-Though salary increases and additional benefits are important, only 12% percent of employees leave for it.
-Rather, employees stay when they know they are appreciated and treated well in the company.
+Lastly, nothing beats employee satisfaction for improving productivity in the workplace.
+Salary and benefits matter.
+Still, only 12% percent of employees leave for it.
+Rather, staff stay when they feel appreciated and treated well.

 Get Inside Outsourcing